dell-research-harvard/linktransformer/README.md

 ## Contributing
 Contributions are welcome!
 If you encounter any issues or have suggestions for improvement, please create a new issue or submit a pull request.
+Currently, we need help with updating the package backend to the latest version of sentence-transformers (3.0.0+).

 ## License
 This project is licensed under the GNU General Public License- see the LICENSE file for details.